alanszp/kb-technology/guides/async_libs_when_to_use.md

 One of the main cons of this async model, is that in some cases it is hard to model a problem as a stream with a chain of transformations.
 And maybe, we can solve the same problem with promises in an easier way, coding a bit more functionality.

+## Streams

+When promises are not enough:

+  - Incremental procesing of chunks of data (ie: read a file, send data from server to the client)